Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

 Furthermore, the only resonance of $\Box$ in $\Im\sigma\geq 0$ is $\sigma=0$.
 Zero resonant states are smooth, and the space $\wt\cK=\bigoplus_{k=0}^n\wt\cK^k$ of these resonant states, graded by form degree and satisfying $\wt\cK^k\supset\wt\cH^k$, fits into the short exact sequence

 Lastly, the Hodge star operator on $\wt M$ induces natural isomorphisms $\star\colon\wt\cH^k\xra{\cong}\wt\cH^{n-k}$ and $\star\colon\wt\cK^k\xra{\cong}\wt\cK^{n-k}$, $k=0,\ldots,n$. \end{thmi}

 See Theorem~\ref{ThmSummary} for the full statement, including the precise definitions of the maps in the exact sequences.
-In fact, the various cohomology groups in \eqref{EqThmIntroHarmonicCoho} and \eqref{EqThmIntroBoxCoho} correspond to various types of resonant differential forms, namely forms which are square integrable on $X$ with respect to a natural Riemannian inner product on forms on $M$ (obtained by switching the sign in \eqref{EqMetricSpacetime}), as well as `tangential' and `normal' forms in a decomposition $u=u_T+\alpha^{-1}\,dt\wedge u_N$ of the form bundle corresponding to the warped product structure of the metric.
+In fact, the various cohomology groups in \eqref{EqThmIntroHarmonicCoho} and \eqref{EqThmIntroBoxCoho} correspond to various types of resonant differential forms, namely forms which are square integrable on $X$ with respect to a natural Riemannian inner product on forms on $M$, induced by the metric obtained by switching the sign in \eqref{EqMetricSpacetime}, that is,

+as well as `tangential' and `normal' forms in a decomposition $u=u_T+\alpha^{-1}\,dt\wedge u_N$ of the form bundle corresponding to the warped product structure of the metric.
 Roughly speaking, \eqref{EqThmIntroBoxCoho} encodes the fact that resonant states for which a certain boundary component vanishes are square integrable with respect to the natural Riemannian inner product on $X$ and can be shown to canonically represent absolute (for tangential forms) or relative (for normal forms) de Rham cohomology of $\oX$, while the aforementioned boundary component is a harmonic form on $Y$ and can be specified freely for resonant states of $\Box$.
 (Notice by contrast that the last map in the exact sequence \eqref{EqThmIntroHarmonicCoho} for $d+\delta$ is not necessarily surjective.)